thoughtspot/ts_rest_api_and_tml_tools/README.md

     # The GUID of the TML object will be used so the Server knows what to update
     ts.tml.import_tml(tml=pb.tml, create_new_on_server=False)  # Set to True to create a new Pinboard

-Every TML class has methods for swapping in FQNs in place of the 'pretty names'.
+Every TML class (see section below) has methods for swapping in FQNs in place of the 'pretty names'.
 There is an example called `tml_create_new_from_existing.py` which shows a full process of remapping from Tables to Worksheets through Pinboards and Answers.

 ### Opening a TML file from disk
 If you are downloading TML, you are probably storing it as YAML (the native format).

-When using the REST API and the TML objects of this library, everything defaults to the JSON format.
+YAML and JSON are basically equivalent formats, and there is a `pyyaml` library (https://pyyaml.org/wiki/PyYAMLDocumentation) for loading YAML files into a Python Dict.

+The TML classes use a Python Dict, so you can do the following to go from disk to the TML classes:

+    import yaml
+    fh = open('something.tml', 'r')
+    yaml_tml = fh.read()
+    fh.close()
+    # Using pyyaml here
+    tml_dict = yaml.load(yaml_tml)
+    # Now create your object (this example is a Pinboard)
+    pb_obj = Pinboard(tml_dict)

+You can similarly use this conversion for the `ThoughtSpot.tml.import_tml()` method, which takes a Dict for the tml argument

 ### Creating a TML object from what the REST API retrieves
 TML files are in YAML format, which easily transforms into JSON.
 The REST API allows you to request as either YAML or JSON.